 For more information on FDA’s radiological and nuclear emergency preparedness, visit our webpage.

 What systems does FDA have in place to protect the U.S. food supply?

-The U.S. enjoys one of the world’s safest food supplies.
+The U.S. has one of the world’s safest food supplies.
 The FDA has systems in place to help ensure that our food supply is wholesome, safe to eat, and produced under sanitary conditions.